Allisonius/allisonius.github.io/_pages/about.md

 ### <i class="fa fa-fw fa-exclamation-triangle" aria-hidden="true"></i> News.

+* **March 2025:** My second PhD student defended her dissertation.
+Congratulations to Dr. Anahita Samadi!
+She will start a Post-Doc at UT Southwestern in May with Dr. Florence Chiang.
 * **February 2025:** One REU project "Automated Verification of Historical Map Translations into Vector-Based GIS Data" got selected for departmental support.
 Thank you CSE@UTA!
 And congrats Talia!
 * **Janurary 2025:** One paper accepted in [FormaliSE 2025](https://conf.researchr.org/home/Formalise-2025).
 Congratulations Ana and Mohammad!
 * **December 2024:** One paper accepted in [LLM4Code 2025](https://llm4code.github.io/).
 Congratulations Sanyogita and Anahita!